-First, the decision of when to go, where to go, and for how.
+First, the decision of when to leave, where to go, and for how long.
+We went in 2022, and the pandemic was still with us.
 There is a window of time that going north to Canada and Alaska is comfortable, meaning the weather is not adventurous, which also dictates what is open; roads, parks, tours etc. The window for us is June through August.
 It’s quite the drive, over 8,000 miles round trip.

 Thirdly, what do we need to do to the trailer, truck and ourselves to get ready.